 2. Placement of the code

-If the QR code is a part of your OOH ad, then placing it too high or too low on the advertisement can prevent the users from scanning the code.
-Similarly, the QR code should be placed at a spot in your collateral where it can be easily seen and without any clutter.
+If the QR Code is a part of your out-of-home (OOH) advertising campaign, then placing it too high or too low on the advertisement can prevent the users from scanning the code.
+Similarly, the QR Code should be placed at a spot in your collateral where it can be easily seen and without any clutter.

 Saves time saves money!